dnesting/dnesting/docs/resume.md

 - Introduced modern collaboration tools, such as Zoom and Slack, to prepare the agency for extended COVID-19 telework
 - Advised the CIO on security, risk, modern practices, resiliency, and engineering
 - Led a deep dive into call center issues resulting in disasterous customer experience.
 Built a fully-functional, call-accepting reproduction of the call center using cloud tools in about 3 hours to disprove the belief that this was a multi-year level of effort
-- One time I had to build a Prometheus-based monitoring system from scratch in order to effectively troubleshoot a problem for which we had no visibility
+- One time I had to build a Prometheus-based monitoring system in Go in order to effectively troubleshoot a problem for which we had no visibility
-- One time I had to reverse engineer the agency's correspondence tracking system because it finally died and nobody knew how it worked and we needed the records out of it
+- One time I had to reverse engineer the agency's correspondence tracking system because it finally died and nobody knew how it worked, wrote an entirely new system in Go to allow users to access their data and extract records for archival

 ### US Digital Service, The White House (OMB), 2014-2019